Decays $Z\to e_ae_b$ in a 3-3-1 model with neutral leptons: Numerical discussion

-The dependence of LFV decays on $z_0$ from numerical results are presented in Fig. \ref{fig_z0LFV}.
-The upper bounds of cLFV decays are consistent with the constraints from current experiments as in Refs. \cite{BaBar:2009hkt, MEG:2016leq, Belle:2021ysv, MEGII:2023ltw}, see Table \ref{BRdecay}.
-The upper bounds on branching ratios of these decays will be larger than the future sensitivity as in Refs. \cite{MEGII:2018kmf, Belle-II:2018jsg}.
+In the numerical investigation, all collected points presented in the following figures satisfy current experimental constraints on the decay rates of cLFV, LFV$h$, and LFV$Z$ decays.
+The dependence of the LFV decay rates on $z_0$ is presented in Fig. \ref{fig_z0LFV}.
+The upper bounds of cLFV decays are consistent with {current experimental constraints, as shown in} Refs. \cite{BaBar:2009hkt, MEG:2016leq, Belle:2021ysv, MEGII:2023ltw} {and detailed in} Table \ref{BRdecay}.
+The future sensitivity of Br($\mu \to e \gamma$), Br($\tau \to \mu \gamma$), and Br($\tau \to e \gamma$) may {reach} orders of $\mathcal{O}(10^{-14})$, $\mathcal{O}(10^{-9})$, and $\mathcal{O}(10^{-9})$, respectively, as {shown} in Table I \cite{MEGII:2018kmf, Belle-II:2018jsg}.
+Therefore, the upper bounds on {the} branching ratios of these decays will be larger than the future sensitivity.

-According to illustrated in Fig. \ref{fig_z0LFV}, we can see that LFV$Z$ decay rates depend strongly on $z_0$, which are given in three narrow curves in the middle panel of Fig. \ref{fig_z0LFV}.
-Additionally, we have an interesting consequence in the 331$NL$ model that the upper constraint of Br$(Z\to \mu^+e^-)\leq 2.6\times 10^{-7}$ this value is suitable with experimental in Table~\ref{BRdecay} and the two LFV$h$ decays $h\to \mu e, \tau \mu$, which have upper bounds of Br$(h \to \mu e) < 5 \times 10^{-9}$, and Br$(h \to \tau \mu) < 2 \times 10^{-5}$ gives the most strict upper bound on $z_0$, namely $z_0\leq 310$ GeV.
+According to illustrated in Fig. \ref{fig_z0LFV}, we can see that LFV$Z$ decay rates {strongly depend} on $z_0$, {shown} in three narrow curves in the middle panel of Fig. \ref{fig_z0LFV}.
+Additionally, an interesting consequence in the 331$NL$ model {is} that the upper constraint of Br$(Z\to \mu^+e^-)\leq 2.6\times 10^{-7}$ {is consistent} with {the} experimental {data} in Table~\ref{BRdecay}.
+The two LFV$h$ decays, $h\to \mu e$ {and} $h\to \tau \mu$, have upper bounds of Br$(h \to \mu e) < 5 \times 10^{-9}$ and Br$(h \to \tau \mu) < 2 \times 10^{-5}$, {providing} the {strictest} upper bound on $z_0$, namely $z_0\leq 310$ GeV.
 Therefore, if one of these decay rates is detected, the remaining values can be predicted precisely.

 Similarly, the dependence of LFV decays on $t_\beta$ is shown in Fig. \ref{fig_tbLFV}.